Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Ultimately, the specific name you choose for the wrapper class should align with your project's naming conventions and accurately represent its purpose as a wrapper for TextBox objects.

 How to capture TextBox Events originating from the Form in a single instance of the TextBox object in the Wrapper Class?
-In last week's demo trial runs we declared three TextBox instances for Quantity, Unit Price, and Total Price.
-That is the new trick we are going to explore here.
+In last week's demo trial runs, we declared three TextBox instances for Quantity, Unit Price, and Total Price.
+That is the new trick we will explore here.

-We used a generic name Txt for the TextBox instance declaration in the WrapTextBox Class.
-The Property Procedure Code of TextBox and Form is transferred as it is from Class Module Class 3_1.
+We used a generic name, Txt, for the TextBox instance declaration in the WrapTextBox Class.
+The Property Procedure Code of the TextBox and Form is transferred as it is from Class Module Class 3_1.

-The logic is very simple when the Exit() Event fires from any of the three TextBoxes the wrapper class calls the Sub txt_Exit() Event Subroutine.
-We already enabled the OnExit Event in Quantity and UnitPrice Texboxes on the Form.
+The logic is simple: when the Exit() Event fires from the Quantity or UnitPrice TextBoxes, the wrapper class calls the Sub txt_Exit() Event Subroutine.
+We already enabled the OnExit Event in Quantity and UnitPrice Textboxes on the Form.
 At this point, it is unknown exactly from which TextBox the Event is fired.
-But, to identify the name of the TextBox that fired the Event, the Select Case . . .
-Case . . .
-End Select structure runs a test, and based on that the corresponding Event Subroutine is executed as shown above.
+Because both the TextBox's Exit Event uses the same txt_Exit() Event Procedure Name.
+We need to identify the name of the TextBox that fired the event, and then only the specific Validation check can be executed for each TextBox.
+The Select Case ...
+Case ...
+End Select structure runs a test and identifies the TextBox name.
+Based on that, the corresponding Event Subroutine is executed as shown above.

-Note: Assume that there are 15 TextBoxes on the Form you enabled all the Events of all the TextBoxes without checking their Names.
-Then you write the Event Subroutine of a few TextBox for their selected Events by checking their Names, only those Event Subroutines will be executed, other TextBoxes and enabled Events are ignored.
+Note: Assume that there are 15 TextBoxes on the Form, and you enabled all the Events of all the TextBoxes without checking their Names.
+Then you write the Event Subroutine of a few TextBoxes for their selected Events by checking their names; only those Event Subroutines will be executed, other TextBoxes and enabled Events are ignored.

 The same procedure can be followed to identify the Events OnGotFocus and OnLostFocus and write their Code in the same way.
-Since the LostFocus Event Procedure applies to all TextBox Controls to reset the background with the same color, no testing was necessary.
+Since the LostFocus Event Procedure applies to all TextBox Controls to reset the background, no testing was necessary.

 Option Compare Database